 Want to know an easy trick for finding organic produce in your food store?

 Look for the #9 on your produce when you’re in the food store.
 The #9 means that the produce is organic!
-Be sure to check out the stickers on everything from apples to pears and lemons and limes.
+Be sure to check out the stickers on everything from apples to pears and lemons and limes, and especially for the ingredients you need to pick up to make this arugula pesto.

 HOW CHOOSING ORGANIC AFFECTS YOU